Bladder doesn't work. How does the bladder work?

 The brain is actively involved in urination

-The inner surface of the body has special baroreceptors that respond to an increase in pressure in it.
-As soon as approximately 200 ml of urine accumulates, the pressure in the cavity increases, and signals about this go to the cerebral cortex, to those parts of it that are responsible for the act of urination.
-From this point on, a feeling of urge is formed, and the person knows that he will soon need to go to the toilet.
+The inner surface of the organ has special baroreceptors that respond to increased pressure in it.
+As soon as approximately 200 ml of urine accumulates, the pressure in the cavity increases, and signals about this are sent to the cerebral cortex, to those parts of it that are responsible for the act of urination.
+From this moment on, a feeling of urge is formed, and the person knows that soon he will need to go to the toilet.

 As urine accumulates, the urge to urinate increases, but the sphincter of the bladder is in a compressed state, preventing involuntary leakage of fluid.
-With the help of the sphincters of the organ and the urethra, a person can retain urine from 2 to 5 hours.
-The micturition process itself is regulated both by the cerebral cortex and by nerve branches extending from spinal cord, and occurs as a result of contraction of the muscle layer and relaxation of the sphincters.
+With the help of the sphincters of the organ and the urethra, a person can hold urine for 2 to 5 hours.
+The process of miction itself is regulated both by the cerebral cortex and by nerve branches extending from spinal cord, and occurs as a result of contraction of the muscle layer and relaxation of the sphincters.

-There are many different congenital and acquired diseases in which the process of urination is disturbed.
-The reasons may lie in organic, or somatic, pathologies of the organ that affect the normal structure of tissues ( infectious diseases, neoplasms, the impact of neighboring organs) or in violation of nervous regulation.
+There are many different congenital and acquired diseases in which the urination process is disrupted.
+The reasons may lie in organic, or somatic, pathologies of the organ that affect the normal structure of tissues ( infectious diseases, neoplasms, influence of neighboring organs) or in violation nervous regulation.

 Structure

 The anatomy of the bladder includes its localization in the human body, interaction with surrounding structures, macroscopic (conditional division into parts) and microscopic structure(from what fabrics).
-This organ looks like a small rounded sac, and is located in the pelvic cavity.
-If it is in an empty state, it occupies a small volume and is completely hidden by the pubic articulation.
-To that bone formation it adjoins its front surface.
-As it fills up, its size also increases, the walls of the organ straighten out, and it gradually begins to rise above the pubic joint.
-In this state, it can be palpated (palpated) during a medical examination, ultrasound scan, perform a puncture through the anterior abdominal wall.
+This organ looks like a small round sac and is located in the pelvic cavity.
+If it is emptied, it occupies a small volume and is completely hidden by the symphysis pubis.
+To this bone formation it adjoins with its front surface.
+As it fills, its size also increases, the walls of the organ straighten, and it gradually begins to rise above the symphysis pubis.
+In this state, it can be palpated (palpated) during a medical examination, ultrasound scanning, perform a puncture through the anterior abdominal wall.

-The walls of the organ can be affected various diseases, and the urethra - to be squeezed by increased prostate
+The walls of the organ may be affected various diseases, and the urethra is compressed by the increased prostate gland

-The posterior surface of the bladder in women is in contact with the organs reproductive system: vagina, uterus and ovaries.
-Further behind is the final segment of the intestine, the rectum.
-The urinary bladder in men is separated from the intestines by seminal vesicles and a segment of the vas deferens.
-The upper part of the organ is bordered by loops small intestine.
-In newborn babies, it is higher than in adults, above the pubic joint.
-Only after a few months the tip is hidden behind the bone formation.
+The back surface of the bladder in women is in contact with the organs reproductive system: vagina, uterus and ovaries.
+Further back is the final segment of the intestine, the rectum.
+The bladder in men is separated from the intestine by the seminal vesicles and a segment of the vas deferens.
+The upper part of the organ borders the loops small intestine.
+In newborn babies it is located higher than in adults, above the symphysis pubis.
+Only after a few months the apex disappears behind a bone formation.

 The human bladder can be divided into several components: